 I take projects that have something to do with saving the planet, advancing scientific research, or providing resources to underserved communities.

-I prioritize projects that allow me to live stream my work on their code.
-I narrate and stream some programming work to my YouTube channel for these reasons.
+I prioritize projects that allow me to live stream my work.
+I narrate and stream some development to my YouTube channel for these reasons.
 It’s important to me to transfer knowledge—and therefore, power—to the broader tech and tech-adjacent community.
-It’s also a strategic opportunity for you to get your name and code base in front of people who want to learn more about the stack you use!
+It’s also a strategic opportunity to get your name in front of people who want to learn more about the stack you use!

-I fit with teams who embrace remote work as a strategic opportunity to improve their management practices and cultural inclusiveness.
+I fit with teams who embrace remote work as a strategic opportunity to improve their collaboration.
 This is not the same thing as a team that allows occasional remote work as a begrudging concession to its people.
-The goal is for a company to orient itself such that the work gets done effectively regardless of where employees are located.